DevMountain/react-5-mini/README.md

 **Summary**
 Now that our application is talking to Redux we need to set up Redux to actually do the things we want it to do.
 We'll start by creating an initial state, creating action types, creating action creators, and implementing increment/decrement logic.

+**Instructions**
+Create an `initialState` object with a property `currentValue` set equal to 0, create `INCREMENT` and `DECREMENT` action types, write corresponding action creator functions `increment` and `decrement`, which take an `amount` parameter, and update the reducer to process these actions into state changes.

 **Detailed Instructions**
 Start in `src/ducks/counter.js`.
 Right now our reducer function `counter` doesn't do much, and it certainly isn't a counter.
-Our first step is to create an initial state, the way we want our data to take when the application first loads.
+Our first step is to create an initial state, the way we want our data to look when the application first loads.
 Create a variable named `initialState` and set it equal to an object with one property `currentValue`, which is set to 0.

 Next, update `counter` to take two parameters: `state`, which defaults to `initialState`, and `action`.
 Then return `state` instead of the `{ test: true }` object from the previous step.
 Now when our application initializes Redux will have our initial value of `currentValue`.